CONTRACT LABOUR COMPLIANCE SERVICES

 Figure: Factories act in labour laws

-Penalty for non-compliance of contract labour act:
+Penalty for non compliance under contract labour act:

 The Contract Labour (Regulation and Abolition) Act, 1970, is a key piece of legislation in India aimed at regulating the employment of contract labour and ensuring fair treatment and working conditions.
 Non-compliance with this Act can lead to several penalties, which are outlined as follows: